Silver Challenges: Confronting the Top 5 Worries of Aging with Bold Solutions

 References

-Centers for Medicare and Medicaid Services.
+Centers for Medicare & Medicaid Services.
 (2022).
-Remote patient monitoring improves care for chronic conditions.
+Telehealth and remote patient monitoring report.

 MarketWatch.
 (2024).
 Older adults and Medicare mental health access.

 National Institute on Aging.
 (2020).
-News and resources on older adults.
+Loneliness and social isolation among older adults.

 What's your reaction?